ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-02-12-a-musicians-approach-to-speech-writing.md

 Below are some tips that have helped me write speeches.
 I plan to work them into my upcoming speech.

-1.  **Pick a topic that I can talk about for longer than the speech length.**  If I have too much to say, then that’s a great starting point.
+1.  **Pick a topic that I can riff for longer than the speech length.**  If I have too much to say, then that’s a great starting point for a song or speech.
 It’s easier to chisel away and remove from the topic than it is to add filler.
 If I can say a lot, that means I'm excited about the topic and know something about it.
 2.  **Have a point.**  If someone asks me, “What’s the point of your speech?”
 I should have a deliberate, concise answer.
-No mumbling or rambling or thinking.
 Ever heard a speaker that rambles on for a long time and you have no idea what their point was afterwards?
 Yeah, me too ; )
 3.  **Always keep form in mind**.
 A good speech generally has a beginning, a middle and an end.
 A great speech usually wraps back around at the end and references something from the beginning, with a twist or new perspective.
 Contour matters.
 4.  **The opening line has to draw in the audience**.
 Do I start with a question, a joke, something absurd or unexpected?
 This is a crucial moment to set the tone.
 First impressions count.
 5.  **The last line has to bring it home**.
 Hit hard at the end and leave an impression that stays with them.